 Medicare rests on a complex web of arrangements among federal and provincial governments, each administering their own laws and regulations upholding the right of Canadians to access health services without being driven into poverty or bankruptcy.
-At the federal level, the Canada Health Act lays out the conditions—including a ban on private insurance for medically necessary services, extra-billing and user fees—that each province must meet to receive federal cash transfers for health.
+At the federal level, the Canada Health Act lays out the conditions—including a ban on extra-billing and user fees—that each province must meet to receive federal cash transfers for health.

 The provinces, in turn, enact laws that establish which services will be publicly funded.
 Provincial laws are designed to be consistent with the criteria of the Canada Health Act.
 In B.C., the purpose of the Medicare Protection Act is to preserve a publicly managed insurance plan and a fiscally sustainable health care system in which access to necessary medical care is based on need and not an individual's ability to pay.

 To achieve these objectives, the MPA prohibits extra-billing (charging more than the fees established in the MSP’s payment schedule) and the sale of private health insurance for publicly insured health services.
 It also prevents doctors from collecting fees from the MSP and then billing additional fees to patients for the same service, a practice known as double-billing.
 Finally, B.C.’s medicare laws ban facility fees at private surgical clinics, making it illegal for private clinics to charge fees to cover their overheads.